ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ WhiteRoom.apk is an optimesed positional tracking scene which should run smoothly on all devices even the S7.
 See option 1 on how to install.

-++ HelloARCore.apk is a small non GearVR app which can help you understand the the scanning process of the ARCore app.
+++ HelloARCore.apk is a small non GearVR app which can help you understand the scanning process of the ARCore app.
 This apk doesn't need to be signed but the ARCore app must be installed.
-ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf) and this app shows you how that lokes like.
+ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).

 You have four options to get positional tracking to run on your phone and GearVR.
 I listed them in order of ease of use.
 For all options you have to download and install the ARCore v1.1.0 app via the Play Store. https://play.google.com/store/apps/details?id=com.google.ar.core.

 Option 0 (quick option installing via sideloadVR):

 There is a positional tracking App not developed by me available on sidloadVR (http://sideloadvr.com/detail.php?id=11424) which uses ARCore 1.0.0. and seems to work with S7, S8, S8+, Note8.
-The app has not jet implemented the latest improvements and is still very jittery at the corners.
+The app has not jet implemented the latest improvements and is therfore still very jittery at the corners.
 It also dosen't hit 60 fps on the S7.
-Booth these facts make it prone to motion sickness so use with caution.
-The download is free and installation easy.

 Option 1 (quick option installing the apk provided here):

 First download the WhiteRoom.apk.
 Than you have to find out your device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/.
 With the apk file and the device ID you can sign the apk yourself.
 How you can sign the apk is explained in this Youtube video https://www.youtube.com/watch?v=Ho1TbQozyO0.
 I recommend the option where you download the addosig.bat program to sign the apk.
 You can either follow the link under the Youtube page or download the Add OSIG.zip file containing the addosig.bat program directly from this repository.
-Another option for signing an .apk file is explained in this video https://www.youtube.com/watch?v=UkhA10S9VrY.
+Another option for signing an .apk file is explained in this video https://www.youtube.com/watch?v=UkhA10S9VrY and you dont need to use the terminal for that.

 or